Lance Schulters: Second stint with Dolphins

 On October 24, 2007, the Dolphins resigned Schulters after suffering several injuries in their secondary.

 New Orleans Saints

 On August 18, 2008, Schulters signed with the New Orleans Saints.
 He was released by the team on August 29.

 NFL statistics

 Coaching career

 Schulters became the defensive backs coach at Bryant University in 2011.
 He joined the Bill Walsh Diversity Coaching Fellowship and landed a job with the Seattle Seahawks.

 Atlanta Falcons

 Schulters joined the Atlanta Falcons as a special teams intern in 2015 and eventually became a defensive assistant.

 Los Angeles Rams

 Schulters followed Raheem Morris, the Falcons' former interim head coach and Schulters' former teammate at Hofstra, to the Los Angeles Rams as a coaching fellow in 2021.
 The Rams won the Super Bowl in his first season on their staff.
 He was promoted to a role as a defensive assistant in 2022.
 He was fired on January 18, 2023.

+Atlanta Falcons

+On February 3, 2024, Schulters returned to the Atlanta Falcons to serve as a defensive assistant under coach Raheem Morris.

+Personal life

 Schulters' son, K-Shawn, is a defensive back at Villanova.